 Whole Genome Sequencing

 Whole genome sequencing (WGS) identifies almost all changes in a patient’s DNA by sequencing both the entire protein coding and the non-coding regions of the genome.
-It provides for instance detailed information on the thousands of genes involved in normal growth, development, and all of the "silent" genomic regions simultaneously.

 Why Choose CentoGenome®?

 CENTOGENE’s WGS solution, CentoGenome®, offers unparalleled genome coverage and captures one of the most extensive ranges of disease-causing genetic variants in a single test.
 This includes single nucleotide variants (SNVs), small insertions/deletions (InDels), and structural variants (SVs), including copy number variations (CNVs), and heteroplasmic mitochondrial variants.

 CentoGenome® is a highly effective diagnostic tool - delivering high diagnostic yields across a variety of rare genetic conditions.
 CentoGenome® is especially valuable in patients for whom previous WES produced negative results, with a recent study showing its ability to solve up to 30% of WES negative cases.5